 Best slim kitchen trash can

-There was really only one spot Strategist associate editor Jenna Milliner-Waddell could put the trash can in her studio apartment’s kitchen — against a cabinet — so she went with this slim, pedal-operated model from Brightroom.
-It’s flat enough on all sides that she can put it flush against the wall, she says.
-And even after “two years of stomping on [the pedal],” it hasn’t failed her yet.
-Although it’s reminiscent of sleek Simplehumans, with a similar glossy, fingerprint-resistant finish, the can comes in at just under $50.
+And as an alternative for under $60, consider this similar slim, pedal-operated model from Brightroom, recommended by Strategist associate editor Jenna Milliner-Waddell.
+There was really only one spot she could put the trash can in her studio apartment’s kitchen — against a cabinet — and it’s flat enough on all sides that she can put it flush against the wall, she says.
+And even after “two years of stomping” on the pedal, it hasn’t failed her yet.
+It helps that it’s reminiscent of sleek Simplehumans with a similar glossy, fingerprint-resistant finish.
 “If you want a large, relatively inexpensive stainless-steel trash can, this one won’t give you anything you complain about,” Milliner-Waddell says.